ignatiussmith/AboutMe/README.md

 # About Myself, Projects, and Courses

-This folder contains information about myself and my projects.
+This folder will contain information about myself and my projects.